amazurek10/sorting-visualizer/README.md

 # Sorting Algorithm Visualizer

 A single page web application that helps visualize the sorting of data within an array using popular sorting algorithms.
+To view the page: https://amazurek10.github.io/sorting-visualizer/

 ## Algorithms Supported:
  - Selection Sort (Finds the smallest number in the iteration and swaps it to the front)